 If we take into consideration the present day sea and airfreight industries, we are witnessing historically low freight prices.
 The 5th largest global shipping company, Hanjin, went bankrupt.
 Maersk split, and then proceeded to acquire Hamburg Sud.
 Regulations are constantly changing; SOLAS VGM, Samsung Note 7 and lithium batteries are just a few examples.
 The world’s supply chains are now under constant change and strain.

-Today’s customers are more informed, demand faster responses and 100% accurate information.
+Today’s customers are more informed, and demand faster responses and 100% accurate information.
 More so, organizations, particularly retailers and manufacturers, need to grow shareholder value and profitability.
 Global e-Commerce growth is expected to be a healthy 12%+ in 2017.
 This is on the back of a strong holiday season in the U.S. that saw a 17% growth in e-Commerce sales.

 1. Changing Product Lifecycles

 Customers are driving and determining trends, design, and delivery channels.
 We’ve been working with a global retailer that receives design information from social and in-store consumer feedback.
 This real-time integrated feedback is relayed to designers, sourcing professionals and down the line to suppliers and factories.
 Business to Consumer (B2C) markets are changing dramatically with the growth in e-commerce and cross-border purchases.
 To drive growth, one needs to capture data from the Omni-channel, CRM, product development, sales, distribution and pricing systems in real-time.